Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: Detailed Experimental Setup

-\paragraph{Finding the required width.} For a given value $p^*$ and a given MSE threshold, we always train networks with increasing widths $25, 50, 75, \dots$ in steps of $25$ as described above until a network achieves a test MSE less or equal to the threshold.
+For each of our three MSE thresholds and each value $p^*$, we always train networks with increasing widths $1,2,3, \dots$ as described above until a network achieves a validation MSE less or equal to the threshold.